geyang/zaku/docs/index.md

     app.add_job(job)
 ```

-JobQ is built by researchers at MIT in fields including robotics, computer vision, and computer graphics.
+Zaku is built by researchers at MIT in fields including robotics, computer vision, and computer graphics.

 - light-weight and performant
 - scalable and versatile.